Chinese Dream: The New York Times

-The Economist writes that references to Friedman's article have also appeared in other Chinese media outlets, including a translation in The References News, in an article written for China's State Council Information Office, on the cover of the magazine Oriental Outlook as the main caption, in a magazine article published by Frontline, and in an article for a local newspaper written by China's ambassador to Romania, Huo Yuzhen.
+The Economist writes that references to Friedman's article have also appeared in other Chinese media outlets, including a translation in Reference News, in an article written for China's State Council Information Office, on the cover of the magazine Oriental Outlook as the main caption, in a magazine article published by Frontline, and in an article for a local newspaper written by China's ambassador to Romania, Huo Yuzhen.

 In the preface of the Oriental Outlook "Chinese Dream" issue, the editor states that "the 18th national congress of the Chinese Communist Party convened November 8th.
 "Does the next generation of Chinese leaders have a 'Chinese Dream' that is different from the "American Dream"?....
 This was a question raised by one of America's most influential media figures, Thomas Friedman."

 Xi Jinping

 Xi Jinping, Chinese leader, adopted "Chinese Dream" as a slogan in 2013.

-Just after becoming General Secretary of the Chinese Communist Party in late 2012, Xi announced a political slogan that would become the hallmark of his administration, stating, "Realizing the great rejuvenation of the Chinese nation is the greatest dream of the Chinese nation in modern times."
+Shortly after becoming General Secretary of the Chinese Communist Party in late 2012, Xi announced a political slogan that developed into a major theme of administration discourse: "Realizing the great rejuvenation of the Chinese nation is the greatest dream of the Chinese nation in modern times."
 Formulated by Wang Huning, Xi's Chinese Dream is described as achieving the Two Centenaries: the material goal of China becoming a "moderately well-off society" by 2021, the 100th anniversary of the Chinese Communist Party, and the modernization goal of China becoming a fully developed nation by about 2049, the 100th anniversary of the founding of the People's Republic.

 Xi's initial formulation of the Chinese Dream concept was later expanded, and published in English as:

 The Chinese dream, after all, is the dream of the people.

 We must realize it by closely depending on the people.

 We must incessantly bring benefits to the people.

 Realizing the great renewal of the Chinese nation is the greatest dream for the Chinese nation in modern history.

 Xi's view is that "China is in the best development period since modern times and the world is in a state of the profound change on a scale unseen in a century."
 On this belief, Xi contends that "time and momentum are on China's side" citing: (1) the accelerating rise of emerging and developing countries, (2) the rate of new technologies replacing old ones, and (3) changing patterns of global governance.